 Increasing demand, scarcity of the truffles themselves since they are not cultivated and are incredibly rare, and in the case of the Black Winter truffle—it simply comes down to the exotic aroma and taste combination of both earth and chocolate is priceless.

 Now most people will agree that warmth helps to increase the aroma and flavor, and true heat will diminish what a truffle brings to a dish.
 It is for this reason that truffles shine when used to finish a dish.
 Some traditional dishes will use thin slices of Black Winter truffles inserted into slits cut into meats or under the skin of poultry.
 This is for black truffles only, since most truffle purists believe that the white truffle should always be added after cooking.

 Black Winter truffles are in season during the winter, and are not something that is stocked.
-Call your account representative and find out more information about this true winter menu beauty.
+Call your Marketing Associate and find out more information about this true winter menu beauty.
 They require special shipping and handling instructions.

 Content provided by Chef Ron Smith, the Director of Culinary Services for FreshPoint South Texas.
 He has been in the Foodservice industry years 30 plus years, and loves thinking outside the box concerning food and life.
-Follow FreshPoint South Texas on Facebook, Twitter, and Instagram.
+Follow FreshPoint South Texas on Facebook and Instagram.